illwieckz/dpm-query/README.md

 # set high level and performance state profile on all DPM enabled cards

-dpm-tool set all high performance
+dpm-query set all high performance

 # set default on all DPM enabled cards

-dpm-tool set
+dpm-query set

 # get current level and state profile for all DPM enabled cards

-dpm-tool get
+dpm-query get

 # read more help

-dpm-tool help
+dpm-query help

 # uninstall